TAAG Flight 462: Aircraft

 The aircraft involved was a one-year-old Boeing 737-2M2 registered as D2-TBN with serial number 869.
 The aircraft was powered by two Pratt & Whitney JT8D-17 turbofan engines.

 Crash

 The Boeing 737 was operating as Flight DT 462.
 The aircraft was at 200 ft and climbing when it began to descend and turn left.
 The left wingtip hit the ground, and the aircraft broke apart and burst into flames.
 The wreckage came to rest 800 m from the end of the runway at Lubango Airport.
 The crash killed all 130 people on board.

 Probable cause

-UNITA guerillas claimed to have shot down the aircraft, which they believed to be carrying only military personnel, with a surface-to-air missile to protest Angola's government.
+UNITA guerrillas claimed to have shot down the aircraft, which they believed to be carrying only military personnel, with a surface-to-air missile to protest Angola's government.
 Post-crash investigation of the aircraft's wreckage by the Angolan authorities reported no conclusive evidence of missile damage, and the cause of the crash is officially considered to be a mechanical failure.